Amelia Peabody Charitable Fund

 - Review the Mission Statement, Instructions, Guidelines, Selection Criteria, and FAQ on the website before applying

-- The fund considers only one grant request proposal from an organization at a time
+- The fund considers only one grant request proposal from an organisation at a time

 - Direct questions to Bethany Kendall or Cheryl Gideon via email before submission